2025 Water Rate Adjustment

 Despite this dedication, Buckeye's biggest financial challenge starts with our geography.
 While groundwater is abundant, especially in the central part of the city, much of it is considered poor quality and would require significant cost to treat to finished product that is acceptable to our customers.
 Our employees have worked hard to locate our wells in areas with better quality to avoid having to construct and maintain infrastructure that treats poor quality groundwater.
 In addition to the groundwater quality, in many parts of Buckeye the ability to pump groundwater is restricted by hydrogeology, forcing more assets to be constructed and maintained to meet customer demands.
 Operating these assets and infrastructure is complicated and can be quite costly.
 Unlike other city departments, the Water Resources Department is self-funded, relying solely on monthly rates and fees to cover all its assets and operations.

-Buckeye has not raised monthly water or sewer rates since 2014, and this eleven-year period has made it increasingly challenging to maintain our water and wastewater infrastructure to the high standards you expect.
+Buckeye has made minimal changes to the water rates over the last decade, and this period has made it increasingly challenging to maintain our water and wastewater infrastructure to the high standards you expect.
 Adjusting rates is essential to keep pace with rising operational costs, necessary infrastructure maintenance, investments in water resources and ensure the long-term sustainability and reliability of these vital services for our growing community.

 Want to Find Out More?